Glitchii/tempfile-site/README.md

-A website that temporarily stores files that get deleted at a certain (chosen) time or date.
+A website that temporarily stores files to a certain date or time.
-Files can be stored to a maximum of a month.
-Written in NodeJS, hosted on Heroku, and the files are stored in MongDB.

 # Using Requests
 Requests can be done on the api path (/api/files/).
 After each request, a json response will be returned containing an 'ok' key (bool) to signify if it was successful or not.
 For example after a successful post request to upload a file, the output should look something like this: